-The story may reveal that faith was expressed by simply believing (Abraham), moving (Abraham), marching out and standing still (Judah), building (Noah), touching (bleeding woman), crying out, “Son of David have mercy on me” (blind man), opening a roof and then lowering a friend (friends of paralytic), going to show oneself to the priest (ten lepers), or being baptized (Galatian Christians).
+The context may reveal that faith is to be expressed by simply believing (Abraham), or by immigrating (Abraham), or marching out and standing still (Judah), or constructing (Noah), or touching (bleeding woman), or crying out, “Son of David have mercy on me” (blind man), or opening a roof and then lowering a friend (friends of paralytic), or going to show oneself to the priest (ten lepers), or being baptized (Galatian Christians).

 It is the each context which determines how someone must express his or her confidence in someone in that situation, not the word faith.
 Accordingly, the context of the gospel includes calling upon those outside of Christ to begin to rely upon Jesus (begin to exhibit faith) by believing in him, confessing him and being baptized.